koichi-murakami/g4python/README.md

 ~~~~

 ### Geant4
-Install Geant4 library in a normal way.
+Install Geant4 library in a usual way.
 Here assume the following installation
 directory.

 ~~~~